ruby-amqp/bunny/CONTRIBUTING.md

 The project uses Bundler for dependency management and requires RabbitMQ `3.4+` to be running locally.
 Prior to running the tests, configure the RabbitMQ permissions by running `./bin/ci/before_script`.
-Make sure you have those two installed and then run tests:
+Make sure you have those two installed and then run integration tests:

     bundle install
+    rake integration

+It is possible to run all tests:

+    bundle exec rspec -c

+It is possible to run only integration and regression tests but exclude unit and stress tests:

-    bundle exec rspec -cfd spec/
+    CI=true bundle exec rspec -c spec/higher_level_api/ spec/lower_level_api spec/issues && bundle exec rspec -c spec/higher_level_api/integration/connection_recovery_spec.rb

 ## Pull Requests